Guangmiao-jin/rgc-baseline-paper-analysis/README.md

 ### Input data

-Raw MEA recordings were collected using the BioCAM DupleX system (3Brain, Lanquart, Switzerland) and saved in `.brw5` format.
+Raw MEA recordings were collected using the BioCAM DupleX system (3Brain, Lanquart, Switzerland) and saved in `.brw` format.

 ### Pre-processing output